Cat-on-orbit/Right-Tool-for-the-Job-Rebalanced/README.md

 ### Translations
 - I am happy to accept translations for this project.
 Language files are now included in the project.

-### Permissions
-- You have my permission to use this mod in a modpack as long as credit is given to the original author

 ### Installation
 - Unzip the contents and place them in your RimWorld/Mods folder.
 - Activate the mod in the mod menu in the game.